CIFCO has been set up to provide income to its two ultimate parents - Babergh and Mid-Suffolk councils.

 We also provide a statement of the income received by the two councils from CIFCO (“The Councils’ Income from CIFCO”).

 The income shows interest payments from CIFCO (row 5) and also the interest the council pays out on financing its loan to CIFCO (row 6).
 The net income to the councils is in row 7.
-Row 9 shows any dividends received from CIFCO and row 10 shows the total net income received (Row 9 + Row 7).
+Row 9 shows payments to the Councils for services provided to CIFCO (and would include any dividends from CIFCO as and when they occur) and row 10 shows the total net income received (Row 9 + Row 7).
 This is the income received that is available to pay for council services.
 Councils show income as a negative number.

 The audited accounts are standard as lodged with Companies House.
 The first 2 pages contain the Strategic Report and summarise the business.
 Performance is shown with respect to the Key Performance Indicators (KPIs) on page 2.